edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 ### Clearing error messages on valid

-Our form is now able to display the error messages when the user submits the form.
+Our form is now populating the error messages when the user submits the form.
 But there is a problem.
-The error messages persists even if the user fixes the error as the message is updated only on invalid.
+The error messages is not cleared even when the user fixes the issues.
+Why?
+We are updating the message only on invalid, but that's not called when it becomes valid.
 To fix this, we can customize the `onSubmit` event handler to clear the error messages before reporting errors:

 ```tsx +[20-31]
 import { Form } from '@remix-run/react';